Jim Frey: Chicago Cubs

 The Cubs won the first two games against the San Diego Padres in the 1984 National League Championship Series at Wrigley Field, before they went to San Diego needing to win just one of the next three games.
-The Cubs were then blown out in Game 3, which was then followed by the decision by Frey to not have Rick Sutcliffe (who had gone 16–1 since being acquired by the Cubs midseason) pitch four days after winning Game 1 in a move apparently decided not long before Game 4 was to begin (with an idea to save Sutcliffe for either the next game of the series or Game 1 of a potential World Series).
+The Cubs were then blown out in Game 3, which was then followed by the decision by Frey to not have Rick Sutcliffe (who had gone 16–1 since being acquired by the Cubs midseason) pitch four days after winning Game 1 in a move apparently decided not long before Game 4 was to begin, with an idea to save Sutcliffe for either the next game of the series or Game 1 of a potential World Series.
 Instead, Frey went with starter Scott Sanderson on the mound, which saw him give up three runs in four innings, but the Cubs had rallied with two runs in the eighth to tie the game.
 In the bottom of the ninth, closer Lee Smith gave up a one-out base hit and then gave up a walk off two-run home run from Steve Garvey to force a Game 5.
-With Rick Sutcliffe on the mound (who had gone 16–1 since being acquired by the Cubs midseason), the Cubs led 3–0 after the end of five innings.
+With Rick Sutcliffe on the mound, the Cubs led 3–0 after the end of five innings.
 In the sixth, Sutcliffe gave up two hits along with a walk before two sacrifice flies gave the Padres two runs before the end of the inning.
 Sutcliffe was sent out to pitch the seventh inning, which spiraled into disaster that saw the Padres score four runs in the inning before Sutcliffe was finally pulled.
 By the end of the game, the Padres had won 6–3.
 Many critics blamed Frey for mishandling the pitching staff, although the 1984 Cubs are revered among Cubs fans.
 Baseball historian Bill James called Frey in 1997 the "dumbest manager I had ever met" along with stating that his success with the Royals and Cubs happened as "He was what those teams needed at that time -- not a guy who could play percentages or teach young men to play baseball, but a guy who could keep a veteran team in a positive frame of mind for a few months.
 All teams are different; all managers are different."